prakashgithubnew/CoreJava/CoreJavaPractise/MiscCoreJava/readme.md

         bootstrap
         system - Class.forName

+we should not use the classloader always as this is slower process and it shud be used when specific need.

 **Can an ArrayList be made Thread-safe?**

     List<String> list = Collections.synchronizedList(new ArrayList<>());
     Wraps the list with synchronized methods.

     But iteration still needs external synchronization:

     synchronized (list) {
         for (String item : list) {
         // Safe iteration